Illinois Valley PADS homeless shelter to reopen 24-hour services

 Beginning at 5 p.m.
-Thursday, the Peru and Ottawa Public Action to Deliver shelters will operate 24 hours a day, 7 days a week and resume intake applications for individuals seeking shelter and supportive services.
+Thursday, the Peru and Ottawa Public Action to Deliver shelters will operate 24 hours a day for seven days a week and resume intake applications for individuals seeking shelter and supportive services.

 The shelters will provide a comprehensive range of services, including: